Ndjamena Entry Requirements

 Passport

-Must be valid for at least six months beyond the date of entry and have at least two blank visa pages.
+Must be valid at least six months beyond entry date and have two blank pages.

 Tips for Smooth Entry